cockroachdb/docs/v22.2/import-performance-best-practices.md

 If you split the data into **more** files than you have nodes, it will not have a large impact on performance.
 {{site.data.alerts.end}}

+## Partition and sort your data

+TK

 ### File storage during import

-During migration, all of the features of [`IMPORT`](import.html) that interact with external file storage assume that every node has the exact same view of that storage.
+During migration, all of the features of [`IMPORT INTO`](import-into.html) that interact with external file storage assume that every node has the exact same view of that storage.
 In other words, in order to import from a file, every node needs to have the same access to that file.

 ## Choose a performant import format